Towards an M5-Brane Model II: Metric String Structures: Acknowledgements

 \subsection{Kernel extension of an \texorpdfstring{$L_\infty$}{L-infinity}-algebra}

 Let us briefly discuss the extension of a $k$-term $L_\infty$-algebra

 by the kernel of its left-most differential,

 Note that such a $\hat \frg$ is necessarily quasi-isomorphic to a $k-1$-term $L_\infty$-algebra.
-Above, we considered such extensions of the string Lie 2-algebra to a Lie 3-algebra and of its symplectic completion to a Lie 4-algebra.
+In this paper, we considered such extensions of the string Lie 2-algebra to a Lie 3-algebra and of its symplectic completion to a Lie 4-algebra.

 For simplicity, we shall discuss the extension in the higher product formulation.
 The higher products on $\frg$ induce higher products on $\hat \frg$:

 and we define

 To fulfill the homotopy Jacobi identities for $\hat \frg$, we first note that clearly $\hat \mu_1\circ \hat \mu_1=0$.
 The only other homotopy Jacobi identities in $\hat \frg$ that now differ from those in $\frg$ due to definition~\eqref{eq:mu_1_extension} are the ones which contain terms of the form